 What is Dosh?

-Dosh was launched in late 2017, making it fairly new compared to sites like Ebates and Swagbucks.
-It has received a lot of attention lately for one of the best cashback apps out there.
+Dosh launched in 2017, making it fairly new compared to sites like Rakuten and Swagbucks.
+However, in its short existence, it has received a lot of attention for being one of the best cashback apps out there.

 My current Dosh lifetime earnings:

-With that being said is it legit or is a scam?
-With so many scams out there it’s important to
+With that being said, is Dosh legit or is a scam?

 Should You Download Dosh?

-Once you link a card watch your balance grow as you spend and once your balance reaches a minimum of $25 you can cash out to PayPal.
+Once you sign up and link a card, $5.00 will be added to your Dosh wallet.
+After that, your balance will grow as you spend, and once your balance reaches a minimum of $25 you can cash out via PayPal.

 2. Online Cashback

-If you’re a frequent online shopper you’re really missing out.
-Here are a few places you can earn cashback.
+If you’re a frequent online shopper, you’re really missing out not having Dosh.
+Here are a few places you can earn cash back:

 3. In-store Cash Back

-If you fill-up with gas at Sam’s Club you can get 2% for that.
-If you grab a cup of coffee in the morning from Dunkin Donuts get 4% cashback for that.
+If you fill-up gas at Sam’s Club or Exxon you can get 2% cashback (these offers come and go and may not be available when you download Dosh).
+If you grab a cup of coffee in the morning from Dunkin Donuts get 4% cashback for that too.
 No coupon, no receipts, and no scanning involved.

 4. Referral program

-1. Connect your card.
-Securely link your credit and debit cards.
-Whenever you pay with your linked cards, Dosh gets you cashback.
+Connect your card.
+Securely link your credit and debit cards and whenever you make a purchase, Dosh gives you cashback.

-2. Shop and dine out.
-Pay with your linked card at 1,000s of stores and restaurants, and get up to 10% cashback automatically in your Dosh Wallet.
+Shop and dine out.
+Pay with your linked card at 1,000s of stores and restaurants, and get up to 10% cashback automatically in your Dosh wallet.

-4. Transfer your cash.
-Do what you want.
-Transfer your cash to bank accounts, PayPal, or donate to charity from the app.
+Transfer your cash.
+Transfer your cash to a bank account, PayPal, or donate to charity from the app.

-Dosh does not store any credit or banking information.
-All credit card information is tokenized and vaulted using Braintree, a PayPal service.
+Data Safeguards – Dosh does not store any credit or banking information.
+All credit card information is tokenized and vaulted using Braintree, a PayPal service

-We use Multi-Factor and Two-Factor Authentication to prevent unauthorized access.
+Account Authentication – We use Multi-Factor and Two-Factor Authentication to prevent unauthorized access